jonathankoop/BayesianRegularization-REMs/README.md

 The `renv` folder and the `renv.lock` file contain information about the R environment used in the analyses.
 Through the renv package, the R environment can be restored to the same state as when the analyses were run.

+## `Requirements.md`

+The `Requirements.md` file contains the software requirements and refers to the `renv` file that contains the package versions used in the analyses.

 ## Reproducing Results

 ### Prerequisites